t-snyder/tech-blog/_posts/2025-11-08-010-SecureTransport-Overview-Part-1.md

 - **Toolset** - Administration
 - **Zookeeper** - Distributed configuration / leader election

-While not all of these components need to be rotated with CA rotation, the Proxy and Broker service pods at a minimum must participate.
+While not all of these components need to be rotated with CA rotation (depending upon inter-component tls configuration), the Proxy and Broker service pods at a minimum must participate.
 Order is important, first the Brokers need to perform a rolling restart, and then the Proxy pods.
 When the brokers restart the proxy connections to the brokers are terminated, which terminates client connections to the Proxy.
 The proxy will try restarting and eventually it will be successful as the broker pods come back online.

 - **Testing Experience** - It takes 1 - 3 minutes **(not seconds)** for the complete rotation to finalize.
-Given the frequency for the rotations we are seeking this was not acceptable.
+Given the frequency for the CA rotations we are seeking, this was not acceptable.

 ### 9.1.1 Pulsar Architecture (Complex)